Skip to main content

 What is the FRCP Rule 26(a)(3)(A)(iii) exhibit disclosure deadline?

 FRCP Rule 26(a)(3)(A)(iii) requires parties to disclose exhibits at least 30 days before trial.
-The disclosure must distinguish between exhibits expected to be offered and those that may be offered if needed.
+This includes a list of all exhibits the party may offer, distinguishing between those expected to be offered and those that may be offered if needed.
 Objections must be filed within 14 days after disclosure.

-FRCP 5.2 requires redaction of: Social Security numbers (show last 4 digits only), dates of birth (year only), financial account numbers (last 4 digits only), and names of minors (initials only).
-All exhibits must comply before filing.
+FRCP 5.2 requires redaction of Social Security numbers (last 4 digits only), financial account numbers (last 4 digits only), dates of birth (year only), and names of minors (initials only).
+Exhibits must comply with these requirements before filing.

 What are the federal court exhibit numbering requirements?

-Federal courts typically use numbers for plaintiff exhibits (1, 2, 3...) and letters for defendant exhibits (A, B, C...).
-Yellow tabs typically designate plaintiff exhibits, blue for defendant.
-However, local rules vary - always check your district's requirements.
+Federal courts typically require exhibits to be marked sequentially with plaintiff exhibits numbered (1, 2, 3...) and defendant exhibits lettered (A, B, C...) or numbered in a separate series.
+Yellow tabs typically designate plaintiff exhibits, blue tabs for defendant.
+Check your district's local rules for specific requirements.

 Many federal courts require or strongly encourage text-searchable (OCR) PDFs.
-ExhibitPrep preserves searchability when stamping.
-Run OCR on scanned documents before stamping.
+ExhibitPrep preserves the searchability of your source documents when adding exhibit stamps.
+For scanned documents, consider running OCR before stamping.

-Can I file exhibits as one combined PDF?
+Can I file exhibits as a single combined PDF in federal court?

-Most courts accept combined PDFs with proper bookmarks and table of contents.
-Some require separate attachments.
-ExhibitPrep exports both formats - combined with bookmarks or individual files.
+Most federal courts accept combined PDF exhibits with proper internal bookmarks and table of contents.
+Some require separate PDF attachments.
+ExhibitPrep can export either format - combined PDF with bookmarks or individual files.

 Prepare Federal Court Exhibits in Minutes